jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 18. Close all configuration blades.

 #### Subtask 2: Provision the storage account
+>Note: You can skip the storage account provisioning steps if you use the storage account created during the Lab VM provisioning.

 1. Using a new tab or instance of your browser, navigate to the Azure Management portal <http://portal.azure.com>.